Well water testing

 When should you get your well water tested?

-The EPA recommends all private wells be tested annually for coliform bacteria, nitrates and arsenic.
-Every 2 – 3 years they recommend testing for tannins, hardness, chloride, sulfate, alkalinity, iron and copper.
+The EPA recommends all private wells be tested annually for coliform bacteria, nitrates, and arsenic.
+Every 2 to 3 years, they recommend testing for tannins, hardness, chloride, sulfate, alkalinity, iron, and copper.
 Spring is the best time to test your well due to higher rainfall, which percolates through the soil into your well.

 Additional testing recommendations